gutovsky/realtime-fraud-detection-with-gnn-on-dgl/README.md

 #### Deploy it with custom domain of dashboard

-If you want use custom domain to access the dashbaord of solution, you can use below options when deploying the solution.
+If you want use custom domain to access the dashboard of solution, you can use below options when deploying the solution.
 NOTE: you need already create a public hosted zone in Route 53, see [Solution prerequisites](#prerequisites) for detail.
 ```shell
 npx cdk deploy -c EnableDashboardCustomDomain=true --parameters DashboardDomain=<the custom domain> --parameters Route53HostedZoneId=<hosted zone id of your domain>
 ```